tfoxcollis/travel-with-Trish/README.md

 ## Wins:
 - Creating a separate login page
-- Working with multiple files that were
+- Writing semantic HTML help with accessability
 - Implementing micromodal.js
 - Organizing the layout of the scripts.js file to help